Study the nature of dynamical dark energy by measuring the CMB polarization rotation angle: Forecast for Isotropic Polarization Rotation

 To enhance the frequency covering range, we combine AliCPT-1 data with \textit{Planck} observations, including the LFI (30, 44, 70 GHz) and HFI (100, 143, 217, 353 GHz) channels, whose beam parameters and noise levels are taken from Table 4 of Ref.~\cite{Planck:2018nkj}.

 For the fiducial cosmology, we adopt $\beta = 0.35^\circ$, the best-fit value reported in~\cite{Minami:2020odp}.
 Our independent fit to the \textit{Planck} 2018 polarization data using the likelihood in Section~\ref{sec:Methodology} yields a consistent result, supporting this choice.
 The cosmological parameters follow the \textit{Planck} 2018 best-fit $\Lambda$CDM model.
 Instrumental noise is modeled as uniform white noise, scaling with the number of module-years $n$ as $w_p^{-1/2}/\sqrt{n}$ for AliCPT-1, and using $w_p^{-1/2}$ values from Ref.~\cite{Planck:2018nkj} for \textit{Planck} channels.
 Foreground power spectra are modeled using \texttt{NaMaster}~\cite{Alonso:2018jzx} to compute binned $EE$ and $BB$ spectra (bin width $\Delta\ell = 10$) from PYSM simulations~\cite{Zonca:2021row} over the 44\% sky mask.
-These binned spectra are interpolated to produce smooth $\ell$-dependent functions used in the Fisher calculation.
+These binned spectra are interpolated to produce smooth $\ell$-dependent functions as foreground input.
+Finally, CMB power spectrum is rotated by $\alpha_i+\beta$ following Eqs.~(\ref{eq:rotated_spectra}) where $\alpha_i$ are all chosen to be zero, while foreground power spectrum is rotated by $\alpha_i$.
+Then the sum of rotated CMB and foreground power spectrum are smoothed with beam window function, and added by the white noise to simulate the observed power spectrum.
+The observed power spectrum applied to Eqs.~(\ref{eq:fisher_matrix_expression}) are binned with width $\Delta\ell = 20$ as the manner of Ref.~\cite{Minami:2020odp}.

 To validate the Fisher implementation, we perform a comparison between Fisher forecast results with Markov Chain Monte Carlo (MCMC) constraints, the detail of which is in Appendix \ref{append:MCMC}.